a-stanisz/cinephile-diary-api/README.md

 - Define middleware for verifying user authentication ✅
 - Handle user type restrictions ✅
 - Remember of proper error handling 🏴󠁳󠁯󠁳󠁯󠁿
-- Write unit tests 🚩
+- Write (some) unit tests 🚩
 - Configure CI/CD pipeline with GitHub Actions 🚩
 - Create a sample Pull Request 🚩

 ## 🚧 Important notes

 - This is a training and recruitment task project.
 Keep in mind that it is not intended to be used anywhere for now, especially outside development environment or something
-- Since I don't commit editor-specific files, here is a sample content of VS Code `launch.json` I used to debugging:
+- Since I don't commit editor-specific files, here is a sample content of VS Code `launch.json` I used for debugging:
 ```
 {
   "version": "0.2.0",